Doctor in Clinical

 The doctoral degree in Clinical Psychology (PsyD) has its theoretical foundations in the Biopsychosocial model and aims at preparing Health Services Psychologist.
 To reach its goals, the program adscribes to the Practitioner/Scholar model of training in professional psychology.
 The program’s curriculum is competency-based emphasizing on the development of the clinical competencies used by practicing and academically oriented Clinical Psychologist and these are consonant with APA accreditation standards.
 The curriculum is implemented in a lock-step manner allowing students to acquire these clinical competencies in a graded and sequential manner.
 Therefore, the student progresses from an entry level through an intermediate level up to the advanced level of competencies achieved upon completing the academic program and the one-year full-time clinical internship.

-Professor, Psy.D.
-Program Director
+Assistant Professor, Psy.D.
+Program Coordinator

 Click the envelope to send an email